Advances in Space Mass Spectrometry for the Search of Extraterrestrial Signs of Life

 ORAL PRESENTATIONS & POSTERS

-Abstracts for oral presentation and poster should be submitted before Monday 19th of March 2018.
-Please upload your abstract during the registration or send it before the deadline to firstname.lastname@example.org.
+Abstracts for oral presentation should be submitted before Monday 16th of April 2018.

 The conference venue is unique.
 Located right next to the Orléans’ cathedral, the episcopal palace of Orléans, built between 1635 and 1641, locally known as the Hôtel Dupanloup, is a classical French building which served until 1905 of residence to the bishops of Orléans.
 Since 2014, the renewed palace hosts the International University Center for Research and Le Studium Loire Valley Institute for Advanced Studies.